gvwilson/sensibleadventures/wrestler/wrestler.md

 Walker climbed steadily, pausing occasionally to let the others catch up.
 Luft moved with dogged determination, never looking directly at the Anuat.
-Behind them Argusson struggled, breathing great irregular clouds of steam.
+Behind them Argasdottir struggled, breathing great irregular clouds of steam.
 Neither Garheimmen noticed the darkening sky until the first flakes of snow began to fall.

-"Bloody frozen hell," Luft cursed at one spot when Argusson dropped his weight onto a convenient bulge of the mountain and gulped air.
+"Bloody frozen hell," Luft cursed at one spot when Argasdottir dropped his weight onto a convenient bulge of the mountain and gulped air.
 "Would have been better if I'd stayed in Karlslod Castle waiting trial, maybe, instead of following you and that damned old map of yours."